-Name, Position with the Corporation and Residence Director Since Principal Occupation Common Shares Beneficially Owned or Controlled Mark Ayranto (1) (2) Director and Chairman of the Board North Vancouver, British Columbia, Canada Since July 2010 Since 2009 Mr. Ayranto has been a Vice President with Victoria Gold Corp.
+Name, Position with the Corporation and Residence Director Since Principal Occupation Common Shares Beneficially Owned or Controlled Kesidence Director since 1998.
+She has been a member of the Board of Directors of Constantine Metal Resources Ltd since July 2006 and a Director of Klondike Gold Corp since 2016.
+She previously served as a member of the Yukon Environmental and Socio- Economic Assessment Board (2004- 2016). controlled Steve Burleton (1) (2) Director Toronto, Ontario, Canada March 2017 Mr. Burleton most recently served as Vice-President, Business Development at Richmont Mines Ltd. from February, 2015 to November 2017 when it was purchased by Alamos Gold for US\$770 million.
+Mr. Burleton has over 18 years of experience in the Canadian investment banking industry having dealt with companies in mining, fertilizers and industrial products.
+650,000 Mark Ayranto (1) (3) Director and Chairman of the Board British Columbia, Canada July 2010 Since 2009 Mr. Ayranto has been a Vice President with Victoria Gold Corp.
 Previously, Mr. Ayranto was the VP, Corporate Development for StrataGold Corporation.
 Mr. Ayranto sits on the Yukon Mineral Advisory Board.
-1,719,833 Jay Collins (2) Director British Columbia, Canada Since June 2013 Mr. Collins is President of Merit Consultants International, a Division of Cementation Canada Inc., a project and construction management company to the global mining industry.
+1,814,833 Jay Collins (1) (2) Director British Columbia, Canada June 2013 Mr. Collins was President of Merit Consultants International a project and construction management company to the global mining industry.
+The company was sold to a Division of Cementation Canada Inc. in 2016, and Mr. Collins worked for Merit until December 2017.
 Mr. Collins is a professional engineer and has spent over 35 years developing mine projects from the study stage through to commissioning of the surface facilities.
 Mr. Collins sat on the Board of Directors for Nevada Copper Corp. until Dec 2013, and for Selwyn Resources until April 2013.
 Mr. Collins is also the COO of Vincere Resource Group LLC, a private holding company based in Connecticut, NY.
-6,056,667

-Name, Position with the Corporation and Residence Director Since Principal Occupation Common Shares Beneficially Owned or Controlled

-David Rutt n/a Since September 2006, Mr. Rutt has been a self-employed 992,300

-Chief Financial Officer and Corporate management consultant.
-A Co-

-Secretary founder of Banyan, between July

-Calgary Alberta 2010 and present he has been CFO

-of Banyan and between September

-2011 and present he has been CFO

-of Stratus Aeronautics Inc, a

-privately held Unmanned Aerial

-Vehicle company.
-Between April

-2009 and March 2010 he was

-acting CFO of Landis Energy Corp.
+7,112,667

+Name, Position with the Corporation and Residence Director Since Principal Occupation Common Shares Beneficially Owned or Controlled Residence Director Since Controlled David Reid (2) (3) British Columbia, Canada March 2017 Mr. Reid is a senior partner and global co-chair of mining with DLA Piper (Canada) LLP.
+He has over 30 years of experience in mining and securities law, including over \$2- billion in corporate finance and merger and acquisition transactions since 2011 2,918,824 David Rutt Chief Financial Officer and Corporate Secretary Alberta, Canada Since September 2006, Mr. Rutt has been a self-employed management consultant.
+A Co-founder of Banyan, between July 2010 and present he has been CFO of Banyan and between September 2011 and present he has been CFO of Stratus Aeronautics Inc, a privately held Unmanned Aerial Vehicle company.
+1,082,300 (1) Member of the Compensation Committee.

-- (1) Member of the Compensation Committee. - (2) Member of the Audit Committee.
+(2) Member of the Audit Committee.

+(3) Member of the Corporate Governance Committee

-Collectively, the Board and Senior Officers beneficially owned or controlled 11,861,327 common shares or 25.3% of the issued and outstanding common shares.
+Collectively, the Board and Senior Officers beneficially owned or controlled 16,302,360 common shares or 20.98% of the issued and outstanding common shares.
 They stand as directors until the next Annual General Meeting.